redhat-openstack/openstack-puppet-modules/README.md

 node4          | 10.169.61.170  | DC2             | RAC1     |
 node5          | 10.169.30.138  | DC2             | RAC1     |

-For the sake of simplicity, we will confine this example actual nodes:
+For the sake of simplicity, we will confine this example to the nodes:

 ```puppet
 node /^node[012]$/ {